-“Let’s check out the disco,” I shout over the club din.
+“Let’s go check out the disco,” I shout over the club din.
 The band playing on stage is too slow and ponderous.
-We stumble down the stairs, due to Jimmy still not used to being stoned in the platform shoes.
+We stumble down the stairs, due to Jimmy still not used to platform shoes while stoned.
 It’s all good.
 We run into the disco side, where the heavy beat of Donna Summer is blasting.

 All three of us hit the dance floor together.
 Other boys and girls join us, accepting me as part of Tony’s crew.
 Thirty minutes later, I beg for a break to cool off with more beer.
 Our table in the VIP balcony is still over-crowded, so Jimmy takes us to the parking lot.
 At the back of the lot, we smoke out.
 I have to be dragged/carried back inside, where Tony gets us another pitcher backstage, where the lame band has just finished.